Douglas R. Williams, Partner

 Doug attended Washington & Lee University in Virginia where he studied history and played NCAA football.
 He went on to earn his Juris Doctorate, magna cum laude, from Florida State University.
-As a law student Doug was a Book Award Recipient, an honor granted to the student with the highest grade in Admiralty Law, Civil Practice, and Sports Law.
+As a law student, Doug was a Book Award Recipient, an honor granted to the student with the highest grade in Admiralty Law, Civil Practice, and Sports Law.

-He graduated in the top ten percent of his law school class and was also admitted into the Order of the Coif.
+He graduated in the top ten percent of his law school class and was admitted into the Order of the Coif.
 Doug spent the majority of his final year of law school clerking for Judge Padovano of the Florida First District Court of Appeal.

-In 2011, Doug and his wife relocated to Washington State.
+In 2011, Doug and his wife relocated to Washington state.
 Doug joined a downtown Seattle maritime firm where he defended Seattle-based commercial fishing companies and cruise lines against personal injury and wrongful death claims.

 Doug joined Anderson Carey Williams & Neidzwski in 2012.
 He now devotes his practice to the representation of injured seamen.

 Doug is licensed to practice law in the state courts of Washington, Washington, D.C., and Florida.
 He is admitted to practice before the following federal courts: United States Supreme Court, Ninth Circuit Court of Appeals, Western District of Washington, and Middle District of Florida.